 Every student planning to graduate must apply by the published deadlines for graduation, in the semester in which he/she expects to complete all graduation requirements.
-(Students must apply for graduation via the Solar System.)
+(Graduation application cards are available in the SSW Office of Student Services).
 The deadline for application is usually the third week of the semester in which the student expects to graduate.
 Under no circumstances will students be eligible to receive the degree in a particular semester if the application has not been completed on time.
-Failure to file the form on time may prevent graduation in the semester desired.